 Cleopatra’s Needle (The Obelisk)

 The magnolia trees encircling Cleopatra’s Needle are truly breathtaking.
 The trees produce luscious mug-sized magnolias that dress the barren branches with bright colors from early to mid-April.
+This is easily one of the best spots for spring blooms in Central Park.

 Location: East side at 81st Street